tintin305/Space-Debris-Tracker/Notes.md

 # Modelling the Debris

+The specification needs to be able to determine if there are multiple objects in the view, or are you going to bundle them together.
+This has to do with the resolution of the system.

 There are a number of equations that allow for exact modelling of the space debris.
 This has to do with the electron density, ion composition, electron drift velocity, and a number of other parameters which allows for in depth analysis of space debris.
 However, in order to simplify the calculation, a number of simplifying assumptions are made about the space debris.
 There are hard and soft radar target, and they each react differently to the electromagnetic wave they they encounter.
 This assumes that the target is a solid piece of matter (eg. your standard space debris that is assumed to be in the ionosphere).
 The soft radar targets are not covered in this paper as this is commonly highly distrubuted material which is distinctly more diffiult to determine and falls out of scope of this project.

 Once the debris has been modelled, one can make use of the radar equations in order to determine a number of required parameters: